What does it feel like when ribs are broken? Changes in the area of the rib injury

 Delayed complications caused by improper implementation of recommendations or late seeking help:

-A fracture of the ribs manifests itself as severe pain during inhalation and exhalation in the area of \u200b\u200bdamage to the chest, the formation of hematomas (bruises), bleeding through the upper respiratory organs.
+A rib fracture manifests itself as severe pain when inhaling and exhaling in the area of chest injury, the formation of hematomas (bruises), bleeding through the upper respiratory organs.

 What are rib fractures?